GAM-team/GAM/docs/GamUpdates.md

 See [Downloads](https://github.com/taers232c/GAMADV-XTD3/wiki/Downloads) for Windows or other options, including manual installation

+### 6.77.01

+Thanks to Jay, added column `verificationCodesCount` to `gam <UserTypeEntity> print backupcodes` that displays the number of available backup codes in addtion to the codes.

+Added option `countsonly` that displays only the number of available backup codes but not the codes themselves.

+Thanks to Jay, added option `nokey` to `gam create project` that creates a project with no service account key, `oauth2service.json`.

 ### 6.77.00

 Added option `individualstudentassignments copy|delete|maptoall` to `gam create|update course ... copyfrom`